solana-labs/solana/docs/src/developing/on-chain-programs/overview.md

 ### Input Parameter Serialization

-BPF loaders serialize the program input parameters into a byte array that is then passed to the program's entrypoint, where the program is responsible for deserializing it on-chain.
+SBF loaders serialize the program input parameters into a byte array that is then passed to the program's entrypoint, where the program is responsible for deserializing it on-chain.
 One of the changes between the deprecated loader and the current loader is that the input parameters are serialized in a way that